ofirdahan750/web_project_3/README.md

 ## Installing

-No additional installation is required beyond taking or using NPM.
+No additional installation is required.
+Just run the command on Git CLI " git clone ".

 ## Executing program